hitolab/humanclock/README.md

+C

-# Numerical simulation in Xiao et al.
+# Code for numerical simulation and raw data in Xiao et al.

+## Raw data
+**rawdata.xlsx** is the collection of experimental data underlying all of the figures.

 ## Kim-Forger model

 **code1_bifurcationdiagram.m** for drawing bifurcation diagram (Figure 4A).